Walid Ellafi: Early life and career

-Following the overthrow of former Libyan leader Muammar Gaddafi in the First Libyan Civil War in 2011, Ellafi had an active role along side the revolutionists against Gaddafi's regime in Libya.
+Following the overthrow of former Libyan leader Muammar Gaddafi in the First Libyan Civil War in 2011, Ellafi associated himself with Islamist movements in Libya.
 In 2013, he became the director and head of Al-Naba TV.
-During Ellafi's tenure at the organisation, the outlet covered news related to the civil war that happened in Benghazi between two sides fighting over taking power of the city.
+During Ellafi's tenure at the organisation, the outlet supported several Islamist groups in Libya, including Al-Qaeda, the Shura Council of Benghazi Revolutionaries, Ansar Al-Sharia and the Shura Council of Mujahideen in Derna.

 Producing career

 In 2020, Ellafi produced the Libyan television series El Zaiman (Al-Zaeeman, the Two Leaders) for Salami and the Government of National Accord, which ruled the west of Libya at the time.